top of page

 Historie

-and the Celebration begins.....
+And the Celebration begins...

-There were some young energetic new merchants in town who formed a Promoters Club.
 On the eve of April 22, 1969, they called a meeting of all the interested citizens of our fair city to see what could be done to add some interest here.

 There seemed to be a large group of citizens who were interested and that is when the May 17th celebration was born.
 With much work to be done, there was a question of who had the time and energy to do some planning for the event.
 So, a man by the name of P. N. Rude was nominated and elected.
 He accepted the responsibility and right away the committee was formed.